 Well, I would have liked to make a much longer list of books, but I’ve been too verbose and better shut it down– thanks if you’ve read this far.
 More books on Norse Mythology (and other topics) to come– probably with more focused topics or reviews from now on.

 4/6/14: Wow, this is by far my most popular post on this blog.
 Please share if you have found this helpful or interesting at all!
-If you are interested in other Norse-myth/culture/lit/history posts, check out: my review of Orchard’s Edda translation, my post on the term “Viking” and what it meant back in the days of the sagas, my list of ways to learn to “talk like a Viking” and my brief tips on dressing like a viking, some more book recommendations appended to a critique of the first episode of the History Channel’s “Viking” series, a short intro to the Eddic poem Hávamál, a discussion of and link to a documentary about the Viking age “Ulfberht” swords, a Mother’s Day post on powerful mothers in Norse myth and saga plus a Father’s Day post on a complementary topic, some notes on valkyrie love stories in Old Norse tradition, a link to one of my papers and book reviews on Cultural Memory and the sagas, and a post on one of the myths I’ve had the opportunity to study a few times, the abduction of Iðunn (illustration below).
+If you are interested in other Norse-myth/culture/lit/history posts, check out: my review of Orchard’s Edda translation, an announcement of ANOTHER new Poetic Edda translation plus a link to a cowboy version of one of the poems, my post on the term “Viking” and what it meant back in the days of the sagas, my list of ways to learn to “talk like a Viking” and my brief tips on dressing like a viking, some more book recommendations appended to a critique of the first episode of the History Channel’s “Viking” series, a short intro to the Eddic poem Hávamál, a discussion of and link to a documentary about the Viking age “Ulfberht” swords, a Mother’s Day post on powerful mothers in Norse myth and saga plus a Father’s Day post on a complementary topic, some notes on valkyrie love stories in Old Norse tradition, a link to one of my papers and book reviews on Cultural Memory and the sagas, and a post on one of the myths I’ve had the opportunity to study a few times, the abduction of Iðunn (illustration below).